 The view from the mountain.

-The new hotel is expected to open winter 2015/16.
+The new hotel is expected to open in November of 2015.
 A future which will feel comfortably like the past, just a bit newer.

 A community does not live by beds alone.